dieka/maze-generator/README.md

 # Simple Maze Generator

-Simple Maze Generator is a javascript project for dealing with maze generate with console application.
+Simple Maze Generator is a javascript project for dealing with maze generate using text based console application.

 ## Prerequisites